Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Logitech Mobile Speakerphone P710e is the company’s first entry in the smartphone market.
+The Logitech Mobile Speakerphone P710e is the company’s first entry into the smartphone market.
 It’s built specifically to handle conference calls for smartphones, though it’ll work with just about anything thanks to the Bluetooth connection, so even if you’re in the new age and host calls over Skype or Google Hangouts from your laptop, you don’t have to be limited by your computer’s audio hardware.
 However the P710e is built specifically for smartphones, just like the Vizio SB3820 C6 is designed for TVs.
 Plus, as I’ve seen with today’s laptops, they don’t really need better audio technology.
-I’ve used the P710e with a number of devices, though mostly an iPhone 5 and 5s.
+I’ve used the P710e with many devices, though mostly an iPhone 5 and 5s.

-The quality is good; it produces very clear audio for the listeners, so everyone on the other end comes across pitch perfect.
+The quality is good; it produces very clear audio for the listeners, so everyone on the other end comes across as pitch-perfect.
 However, those on the other end don’t always hear very well.
 In my use, typically in more confined rooms that have an echo problem, the P710e didn’t catch my voice clearly unless the microphone was pointed directly at me.
-Which meant that at times, it was impossible to use because it simply didn’t pick up other voices because of the echo.
+This meant that at times, it was impossible to use because it simply didn’t pick up other voices because of the echo.
 That’s not to say that listeners on the other end heard an echo; they just didn’t hear the voice at all, or else it was too quiet.
 Check out our Logitech UE Mobile Boombox review for a portable Logitech that you can use outdoors.

 In treated rooms without echo, this isn’t a problem.
-The P710e is easy to hear and to speak into.
-It didn’t matter if the calls were placed over cell networks or over Wi-Fi; however, you may find the call quality differ based on your carrier, phone, location, and/or Wi-Fi strength.
+The P710e is easy to hear and speak into.
+It didn’t matter if the calls were placed over cell networks or Wi-Fi; however, you may find the call quality differs based on your carrier, phone, location, and/or Wi-Fi strength.

 While the P710e is certified for Lync and Skype, the trouble with the microphone catching voices in rooms with bad echo problems is a serious limitation.
 For my own business, it forced us to switch from using the P710e to something else, typically an iPad Air or MacBook Pro (the former of which proved excellent for the situation).